 Our Guide to a Happy and Healthy Home

 The chain of infection involves several links that all need to be in place for an infection to spread.
-So just like maintaining good personal hygiene, hygienically cleaning your home breaks the chain by reducing the spread of germs, going a long way in assuring the safety of your family.
+So just like maintaining good personal hygiene, hygienically cleaning your home breaks the chain by reducing the spread of germs, going a long way in assuring your family’s safety.

-So what surfaces should you be using hygienic cleaning on?
+So what surfaces should you be hygienic cleaning?

 Frequently touched surfaces where there is both the possibility of contamination and spreading should be regularly cleaned and disinfected.

 Toilet handles, toilet seat and lid

 Kitchen cupboard handles, oven and fridge

 Everyday items used by babies and children